netdata/community/README.md

 # Contributing

-This repository will be evolved alongside the community, with stricter contributing guidelines & Code of Conduct being on their way.
+This repository will be evolved alongside the community, with more specific contributing guidelines being on their way.

 Until then, simply fork the repository and create a PR.